apitestbase/apitestbase.github.io/_docs/en/jms-test-step.md

 You can do one-way/fire-and-forget style invocation, i.e. send message to queue and done.

 You can also do request-reply style invocation, i.e. send message to request queue and receive another message from reply queue.
-Following is an example:
+For example:

 ![Send Message and Also Receive](../../screenshots/jms/send-message-and-also-receive.png)

 Message body can be XML, JSON, or any other text format.

-Click Do button to Send the message into the queue.
+Click `Do` button to Send the message and receive the reply.

 ## Browse Action
 Browse action is used to read a message from a queue without deleting the message.